rmlmcfadden/triumfpp/README.md

 This repository is organized into several subdirectories:

-- `include`: contains the collection's source code (all `.hpp` files).
+- `include/`: contains the collection's source code (all `.hpp` files).
-- `examples`: contains several scripts/programs showcasing the use of the routines in the collection.
+- `examples/`: contains several scripts/programs showcasing the use of the routines in the collection.
-- `scripts`: contains scrips used to auto-generate some the source code (for developers only).
+- `scripts/`: contains scrips used to auto-generate some the source code (for developers only).
-- `tests`: contains code for performing unit tests on the routines in the headers.
+- `tests/`: contains code for performing unit tests on the routines in the headers.
-- `tmp`: contains broken/incomplete files that haven't yet been fixed or purged.
+- `tmp/`: contains broken/incomplete files that haven't yet been fixed or purged.

 ## Documentation